chogk/Capstone_SE200_Chris_Ho/README.md

 - Manage policy holders and their subscriptions
 - Pagination, sorting, filtering
 - Clean and responsive UI using shadcn/ui + Tailwind CSS
-- Upload profile image to the Postgresql database and appear at the profile icon
+- Upload profile image to the Postgresql database and after 3 sec, it will return to the dashboard page
+  and the new image will appear at the profile icon
 - If no profile icon, it will show the initials of the name of the user
+- Setup reset password function for the user to change password
+- Dashboard to show total customers, total policies and total sales by month
+- Dashboard date filter to select from which month to which month and the respective month sales will appear at the dashboard
+- Allows the user to download the entire total sales and months in CSV format

 ## 🚀 Getting Started for Beginners